jbean1597/PersonalPortfolio/DataAnalytics/Happiness_Analysis/README.md

 ## *TL;DR*
 * EDA and follow up analysis of World Happiness Report scores and Global Food Security metrics
 * Goal: Identify and visualize relationships between the two reports and verify hypothesis
-* Hypothesis: Countries with a higher World Happiness Report score will have a better score on the food security metrics outlined in this report (overall, affordability, availability, quality and safety, natural resources and resilience)
+* Hypothesis: Countries with a higher score in food security metrics outlined in this report (overall security, affordability, availability, quality and safety, natural resources and resilience) will have a better score on the World Happiness Report

 ### Findings at a Glance